florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 Therefore, the program enters the return chain as above and returns from one `ret` instruction to the next until it encounters a `pop` instruction, then pops the last value between our return chain and the perfect pointer and finally returns to the perfect pointer (pointing to the shellcode).
 It doesn't matter which register the `pop` instruction pops into, it is just important that it removes one word from the stack.

-As we have a perfect pointer here, the call `./ret2pop "$(./ret2popexploit)"` always works even without a NOP sled because we're automatically pointing to the start of the shellcode without any address ambiguities.
+As we have a perfect pointer here (the pointer to `argv[1]`), the call `./ret2pop "$(./ret2popexploit)"` always works even without a NOP sled because we're automatically pointing to the start of the shellcode without any address ambiguities.

 ### ret2esp